mirage/mirage/README.md

-In order to deploy a Mirage unikernel to Amazon EC2, you need to install the AWS tools on your machine, build a unikernel with the `--xen` option and then use the `ec2.sh` script (in directory `script`) in order to register you kernel with AWS.
-Then you can start your kernel with the web interface to AWS or any other mean AWS provides to start EC2 instances.
+In order to deploy a Mirage unikernel to Amazon EC2, you need to install the AWS tools on your machine, build a unikernel with the `--xen` option and then use the `ec2.sh` script (in directory `script`) in order to register your kernel with AWS.
+Then you can start your kernel with the web interface to AWS or any other means AWS provides to start EC2 instances.